FiniteReality/embeddium/README.md

 Embeddium is a free and open-source performance mod for Minecraft clients.
 It is based on the last FOSS-licensed version of the Sodium codebase, and includes additional bugfixes & features for better mod compatibility.

 Despite being forked from Sodium, Embeddium is **not supported by CaffeineMC**.
-Do not report issues encountered with it to their bug tracker or in their Discord.
-I have my own [Discord server](https://discord.gg/rN9Y7caguP) for my mods.
+Do not report issues encountered with it to their bug tracker or in their Discord - please open an issue on our [Issues page](https://github.com/FiniteReality/embeddium).

 ## Highlights